tnguven/Shrimp-io/README.md

 for the client-side and an [Express server](libs/server/README.md) in the backend with a simple rest API.
 The codebase uses yarn workspace and manages it with Lerna.

-Backend works via sessionToken.
+Backend keeps users previous session with client side pre generated id.
 When a user send a request to backend, backend will check the cookies to prevent the existing user or will generate and send it back to client for the next call.
 I have to add a reverse proxy to make cors happy while playing in local env.

 ### Main folder structure